nextgenthemes/action-wordpress-plugin-deploy/readme.md

 wp-plugin-deploy --version=1.0.0
 ```

-It the output looks ok you can inspect your `/tmp/wp-deploy` directory and check of every
+You can use `--dry-run` and later inspect your `/tmp/wp-deploy` directory to see if everything is as expected.